pwhite00/read_me_later/TESTING.md

 This will:
 - Create a virtual environment for testing (if needed)
 - Install all main and test dependencies
-- Run all Python unit tests with coverage reporting
+- Run all Python unit tests with coverage reporting (36 tests, 99% coverage)
+- Test security features: webhook validation, rate limiting, and message length limits
 - Lint all shell scripts with ShellCheck
 - Validate the Dockerfile for syntax and security best practices
 - Build and test the Docker image